-Dwight D. Eisenhower’s favorite cold weather military dish was reportedly ox-tail soup.
+Dwight D. Eisenhower’s favorite cold weather military dish was ox-tail soup.
 Ike was also fond of Vegetable Beef Stew, Corn Pudding and String Beans Almondine, and, for dessert, he loved Prune Whip, Frosted Mint Delight, and his wife Mamie’s Deep Dish Apple Pie!

 4 1/2 cups sugar

 In a heavy saucepan over medium heat, bring the sugar, salt, butter and evaporated milk to a boil.
 Boil for 6 minutes.

 Meanwhile, place the pecans, marshmallow fluff and chocolate in a large bowl.
 Pour the boiled syrup over the chocolate mixture.
 Beat until chocolate is all melted.

 Spray a 15 1/2 by 10 1/2 by 1-inch jelly-roll pan with a nonstick cooking spray and pour fudge into pan.
 Let harden at room temperature before cutting into 1-inch squares (can be placed in the refrigerator or freezer to speed hardening process).

 FOOD FACT: Published in 1929, Alice Bradley's The Candy Cook Book devotes an entire chapter to fudges and includes recipes for chocolate fudge, caramel fudge, coconut cream fudge, coffee fudge, ginger fudge, maple marshmallow fudge, pecan fudge, peanut butter fudge, raisin fudge, raspberry fudge, rainbow fudge, maraschino fudge, pistachio fudge, walnut maple fudge and orange flower opera fudge!

 Credit: Oil Portrait of Mamie Eisenhower by Thomas Edgar Stephens (1959) White House Historical Association (White House Collection)